Experimental Validation of Reflective Near-Field Beamfocusing using a b-bit RIS: Experimental Validation

 The testbed is shown in Fig.~\ref{ExpSetup}, operates in the mmWave band around 28 GHz, and consists of three main components from TMYTEK.\footnote{These components come from the 5G mmWave Developer Kit and XRifle Dynamic 28 GHz RIS (2024 editions) from TMYTEK, \url{https://tmytek.com/}} The first component is the transmitter with $4 \times4$ radiating elements in UPA geometry.
 It was rotated so the RIS is in its boresight and all elements were fed with the same signal to create a boresight beam toward the RIS.
 Hence, it acted as a single-antenna transmitter within our experiments, as assumed in the theoretical derivations.
 The second component is the RIS, which consists of $N=1024$ reflecting elements, arranged as a $32 \times 32$ UPA with half-wavelength spacing.
 Each element is equipped with a $1$-bit phase shifter that can implement two different phase-shifts separated by $\pi$, i.e., $\phi_{n} \in \{0, \pi\}$.
 Hence, the phase deviations from the optimal values belong to $\mathcal{Q}_1=[-\frac{\pi}{2},\frac{\pi}{2}]$.
 The third component is the receiver, equipped with an antenna having an omnidirectional azimuth pattern and a power detector that registers the received power.
 All the equipment was deployed at the same height above the ground, so only azimuth angles and distances vary across the measurements.

 The phase configuration $\boldsymbol{\Phi} = \diag\left(e^{j\phi_{1}}, \ldots, e^{j\phi_{N}}\right)$ of the RIS is determined by the TMYTEK software, which takes angles and distances to the transmitter and receiver (with respect to the RIS) as input.
-The exact calculation is not disclosed in the user manual, but we believe it aligns the phases similarly to \eqref{eq:phi_n} with $h_{\textrm{s}} = 0$ and then quantizes the results to the nearest implementable value.
-The software might also compensate for mutual coupling within the RIS array.
+The exact calculation is not disclosed in the user manual, but we believe it aligns the phases similarly to \eqref{eq:phi_n} with $h_{\textrm{s}} = 0$ and quantizes the results to the nearest implementable value.
+The software compensates for mutual coupling and other RIS hardware impairments.

 The Fraunhofer distance of the RIS is $d_{\textrm{F}} = 10.8$\,m, which covers the entire room used in the first measurement setup.
 However, the depth of focus depends on where the receiver is located.
 To demonstrate this experimentally, we will keep the transmitter and receiver at fixed locations, and vary the focal distance $F$ that is used when configuring the RIS.\footnote{The depth properties of a beam are normally plotted by keeping the focal distance $F$ fixed and varying the receiver distance $d_{\textrm{r}}$.
 However, we utilized the fact that the channel gain in \eqref{eq:h2_beamfocusing} is symmetric in $F$ and $d_{\textrm{r}}$ to do the opposite, as it is challenging to move mmWave equipment with high precision.}